mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2022

+1. Abid, A., Yuksekgonul, M., & Zou, J. (2022, June).
+Meaningfully debugging model mistakes using conceptual counterfactual explanations.
+In International Conference on Machine Learning (pp. 66-88).
+PMLR.
+  -  propose a systematic approach, conceptual counterfactual explanations (CCE) to explain why a classifier makes a mistake on a particular test sample(s) in terms of human-understandable .

 1. Paul, S., & Chen, P. Y. (2022, June).
 Vision transformers are robust learners.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 36, No. 2, pp. 2071-2081).
   - Compared with CNN and showed the better performance by ViT
   - Reason behind ViT robustness